 There is an impression that insufficient attention is paid to the educational segment of the treatment of prisoners in AECS.
 Moreover, apart from training through work in one of the workshops, there is no specific theoretical knowledge training.
 According to the Head of the Treatment Sector, a number of sentenced persons opened their own workshops after release from prison thanks to the practical training in AECS.
 The practice of transferring practical knowledge through prison workshops should be continued, as it provides good results.
 However, bearing in mind the limited capacity of workshops and the fact that not all prisoners are interested in acquiring such skills, it is necessary to provide other types of training.
-For comparison, in English prisons as many as 75.2% of inmates completed some sort of training program, 65.5% in France, 38.2% in Croatia.
-According to the same research in Lithuania, 24.6% of the respondents attended vocational training.
+For comparison, in English prisons as many as 75.2% of inmates completed some sort of training program, 65.5% in France, 38.2% in Croatia.390 According to the same research in Lithuania, 24.6% of the respondents attended vocational training.

-The CPT recommendation to Montenegro relating to the provision of educational programs and vocational training courses has not been met.
-According to the Head of the Treatment Sector, all attempts to organize trainings and courses for prisoners have ultimately failed, either due to the lack of financial resources for their implementation or lack of interest of inmates.
+The CPT recommendation to Montenegro relating to the provision of educational programs and vocational training courses has not been met.391 According to the Head of the Treatment Sector, all attempts to organize trainings and courses for prisoners have ultimately failed, either due to the lack of financial resources for their implementation or lack of interest of inmates.

 In the Semi-open unit there is a small computer room with four computers, one of which was not operating during the monitoring visit.
-In this way, the promise given to the CPT delegation in 2008 has been fulfilled.
-During the visit no one was in this room.
+In this way, the promise given to the CPT delegation in 2008 has been fulfilled.392 During the visit no one was in this room.
 AECS employees informed us that the prisoners were not interested in training to work on computers and that it is therefore unnecessary to increase the number of computers in the room.
 However, the results of an anonymous survey oppose this claim.
 To question no. 40: Would you like to obtain some sort of training, for example computer skills training?, more than three-quarters (77.9%) of respondents said yes, while only 22.1% said they were not interested.
-We believe that it is necessary to equip all the units with computer rooms and provide computer training to all prisoners, following recommendation 106.2. under the European Prison Rules that all prisoners should be encouraged to participate in educational programs.
+We believe that it is necessary to equip all the units with computer rooms and provide computer training to all prisoners, following recommendation 106.2. under the European Prison Rules that all prisoners should be encouraged to participate in educational programs.393

 Two prisoners complained about being denied the opportunity to continue their professional development.
 Convicted person N.B., with whom the monitors spoke, required AECS Management to enable him to take exams via the Internet and use a laptop.
 According to the staff, this was due to security reasons.
-On 26 January 2012, at the meeting between the monitoring team and Mrs. Anka Cerović, senior advisors in the Administration for Execution of Criminal Sanctions, monitors were told that AECS official will discuss this issue with the said inmate and examine the conditions in order to allow the inmate to take an exam using the computer in AECS management building.
-In a written response from AECS of 19 March 2012, we were told that the sentenced person submitted another appeal and that upon the confirmation from IT Academy in Belgrade "AECS shall take all steps necessary to facilitate Internet access for the purpose of taking an exam."
-At the time of
+On 26 January 2012, at the meeting between the monitoring team and Mrs.

+388 Official reply from AECS, 25 May 2012.

-Interview with former convicts Ž. Š., V.K. and M.P. in March 2012.
+389 Interview with former convicts Ž. Š., V.K. and M.P. in March 2012.

-390 &quot;Long-term Imprisonment and Human Rights - Findings of an International Study", p.
-16, Author: Kirstin Drenkhahn, Project Leaders: Frieder Dünkel, Kirstin Drenkhahn and Manuela Dudeck (University of Greifswald, DE), with financial support by the AGIS Program European Commission - Directorate General Justice, Freedom and Security, 2006.
+[&]quot;Long-term Imprisonment and Human Rights - Findings of an International Study", p.
+16, Author: Kirstin Drenkhahn, Project Leaders: Frieder Dünkel, Kirstin Drenkhahn and Manuela Dudeck (University of Greifswald, DE), with financial support by the AGIS Program European Commission - Directorate General Justice, Freedom and Security, 2006